United-Codes/apexofficeedit-public/Wiki/(APEX) Installation.md

 12. In a new browser tab login to the APEX Office edit portal (accessible by clicking on the login button on the AOE [website](https://www.apexofficeedit.com/))

-13. Copy your **API Key** which will be visible next to your current plan under the **Your Cloud subscriptions** section
+13. Copy your **API Key** which will be visible next to your current plan under the **Your Cloud Subscriptions** section

     ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_app_plug_comp_0.png?raw=true)

-14. Go back to you APEX application and paste the previously copied API Key from the APEX Office Edit portal in the **API Key** field
+14. Go back to your APEX application and paste the previously copied API Key from the APEX Office Edit portal in the **API Key** field

 15. Click the button **Apply Changes**